 Leigh Anne Fake has been ringing handbells in church since 1999.
 She was born, raised and continues to live in Seaford.
 Leigh Anne is a high school counselor.
 She earned a BS degree from Salisbury University and a Masters in Education from Wilmington University.

 David Mangler began reading music and playing musical instruments at the age of 5.
 He has played a variety of brass and woodwinds throughout elementary and high school years and was a church organist during high school.
-He is retired from the Navy, is a Registered Nurse, and currently works for the State of Delaware.
-He first rang with the handbell choir of the Metropolitan Community Church while stationed in Washington, D.C.
+He is a retired Navy Nurse Corps Officer.
+He first rang with the handbell choir of the Metropolitan Community Church while stationed in Washington, DC.

-Judy Moore has been involved with handbell choirs, ensembles and festivals for over 40 years and is a member of the Handbell Musicians of America.
+Judy Moore has been involved with handbell choirs, ensembles and festivals for more than 50 years and is a member of the Handbell Musicians of America.
 She earned her Master of Music degree from Westminster Choir College in Princeton, NJ.
 Judy is retired from conducting the Delaware Choral Society and as Director of Music Ministry at Epworth United Methodist Church in Rehoboth Beach, Delaware.
 She is currently conducting Bay2Bay Ringers for Capital Ringers.

 Niki Runge received a Bachelor’s Degree in Psychology with a music minor from Rutgers University in NJ and a Master’s Degree in Music Therapy from Hahnemann University in Philadelphia, and has been a board certified music therapist for over 25 years.
 She is the owner of Chesapeake Music Therapy in Salisbury, MD and also is a per diem music therapist with Coastal Hospice.
 Niki plays piano, guitar and flute, and is currently a member of the Salisbury Community Band, and a worship team member at Salisbury Bible Fellowship in Salisbury, MD.

-Ken Schleifer is originally from Pittsburgh and currently lives in Dagsboro, Delaware with his wife, Karen, and their miniature dachshund, Zoey.
-Recently retired after 38 years as the elementary instrumental music teacher for the Indian River and Cape Henlopens school districts, he now enjoys sharing the joy of making music with his many musical friends.
+Ken is retired after 38 years as the elementary instrumental music teacher for the Indian River and Cape Henlopen school districts, he now enjoys sharing the joy of making music with his many musical friends.

-For the past 23 years Ken has performed as a drummer/percussionist for many musical organizations around the Delmarva Region including the Possum Point Players, Bay Star Productions, Clear Space Theater Company, The Southern Delaware Choral Society, CAMP Rehoboth Chorus, and most recently with the Capital Ringers.
+Ken has performed as a drummer/percussionist for many musical organizations around the Delmarva Region including the Possum Point Players, Bay Star Productions, Clear Space Theater Company, The Southern Delaware Choral Society, Paul Cullen & Friends, the Al Frantic Band, CAMP Rehoboth Chorus, the Milton Musical Theatre Production Company, and the Capital Ringers.